 Where BPA/BPS Hides

 The best way to reduce the health risks associated with BPA/BPS is to reduce your exposure to it.
-If you don't know where this xenoestrogen is hidden how can you avoid it.
-The below list will help you in your journey to go BPA/BPS-free.
+If you don't know where this xenoestrogen is hidden how can you expect to avoid it.
+The below list will help you in your journey to go BPA/BPS-Free.

 Potential Risks Associated With BPA/BPS

 Before we get to the solutions, I want to encourage everyone to take a few extra minutes to click on the hyperlinks I provide.
 I understand the scientific studies are hard to digest, and I don't expect everyone to read them at length, but if you at the very least read the titles you will get the basics.
 I use scientific literature to validate the information I write about so everyone understands that the scientific community is very concerned about chemicals that mimic estrogen.